5 Simulation Games Like "Animal Crossing"

-Animal Crossing - Create Your Own World
+Animal Crossing: Create Your Own World

 In all the games, you play as a human living in a rural village inhabited by anthropomorphic animals.
 There are no real objectives to accomplish.
-You spend your time performing different activities such as collecting items, planting and interacting with the villagers.
+You spend your time doing different activities such as collecting items, planting trees and interacting with the villagers.
 The game features an internal clock and calendar, making the passage of time in the game similar to that in reality.

 Are you looking for other simulation games like Animal Crossing?
 Here are some suggestions that you may also enjoy.